 The key to the unlocking of creative energy for the style of On the Road may have come from Cassady qua literary cowpoke/genius.
-Giddy freedoms from schoolhouse punctuation, syntax and spelling; the luscious mouth-music of onomatopeia; folk idioms of/from the body and metaphors fully lived; candour about sex and drugs; the complex seductions of a cheap honesty that costs its writer – eventually – nothing less than everything.
+Giddy freedoms from schoolhouse punctuation, syntax and spelling; luscious onomatopoeias/mouth-music; folk idioms of/from the body and metaphors fully lived; candour about sex and drugs; the complex seductions of a cheap honesty that costs its writer – eventually – nothing less than everything.

 What was the appeal of this for Kerouac?
-Like plenty of clever people, perhaps he found his college-educated intellectualism a cage.
-But if his road was ever going to feel free, the language had to be it, not just describe it.
-As Kerouac’s friend and fellow-traveller Al Hinkle said about him, ‘He had a great shyness and a quiet intensity about him, and I felt that primarily he observed and internally recorded everything he experienced, filtering all through his own unique lens.’
-The details in the novel, derived from his extensive notebooks, sometimes seem so closely observed they’re scholarly/academic.
+As writers and devotees of the inner life find from time to time, thinking can be like a prison.
+But if his road was ever going to feel free, enaction beats description every time; language has to be, not be about.
+As Kerouac’s friend and fellow-traveller Al Hinkle said, ‘[Kerouac] had a great shyness and a quiet intensity about him, and I felt that primarily he observed and internally recorded everything he experienced, filtering all through his own unique lens.’
+The details in the novel, derived from his extensive notebooks, sometimes seem so closely observed they veer towards the spirit of scholarship/academicism.
 Perhaps On the Road – particularly this scroll version, complete with real names and scandalous libel-risking anecdotes – is close to being non-fiction.
-Kerouac’s 27 December 1951 letter to Cassady (my added emphasis) says he will ‘renounce fiction and fear.
+Kerouac’s 27 December 1951 letter to Cassady (with my added emphasis) says he will ‘renounce fiction and fear.
 There is nothing to do but write the truth.
 There is no other reason to write.’
 When we read, though, does it matter if the novel is fiction or fact?
-Perhaps it is Cassady’s energy and anti-literary carelessness gave Kerouac the breakthrough in style that helped him let go of his craving for artistic and intellectual control, and connect with riskier, deeper and more generative creative energies.
-The author’s attacks on the authority of grammar and syntax try to smash up the crust of dead/deadening experience and to perceive/feel truly, madly, deeply.

 Circling in on the scroll itself, there’s some bizarre backstory.
-Following Beat ‘wild man’ Bill Cannastra’s hideous decapitation accident 12 October 1950 on the subway at Bleecker Street station, Kerouac both moved (briefly) into the deceased man’s flat on West 21st Street and within four weeks had married his girlfriend Joan Haverty.
-This heady (no pun intended) chain of events apparently included finding a stash there of the long strips of paper that eventually became the scroll.
+Following the hideous decapitation accident of Beat ‘wild man’ Bill Cannastra 12 October 1950 on the subway at Bleecker Street station, Kerouac both moved (briefly) into the deceased man’s flat on West 21st Street and within four weeks had married his girlfriend Joan Haverty.
+This heady (please excuse my joke in bad taste) chain of events apparently included finding a stash there of the long strips of paper that eventually became the scroll.
 The Beats were practical/sensible (sometimes) too: maybe using up the long strips of paper was also a way of saving money.

 Perhaps, as Reality Studio suggests, ‘The death of Cannastra signaled the end of an era in Beat New York.
 Holmes, Ginsberg, Kerouac, Corso, and even Burroughs began the process of maturing not so much emotionally as artistically.
 All would start definitive work in the next year or so.’
 As he frenziedly hammered out his words on this memento mori perhaps Kerouac knew he was struggling for literary immortality, and life itself was so easily cut short.
 Ars longa, vita brevis.
 In the case of the scroll, art is very long – about 120 ft.